 - Green Zone is used to describe a calm state of alertness.
 A person may be described as happy, focused, content, or ready to learn when in the Green Zone.
 This is the zone where optimal learning occurs. - Blue Zone is used to describe a low state of alertness.
-A person may have down feelings such as when one feels sad, tired, sick or bored. - Yellow Zone is used to describe a heightened state of alertness and elevated emotions; however, a person has more control when they are in the Yellow Zone.
-A person may experience stress, frustration, anxiety, excitement, silliness, the wiggles, or nervousness when in the Yellow Zone. - Red Zone is used to describe extremely heightened states of alertness and intense emotions.
+A person may have down feelings such as when one feels sad, tired, sick or bored.
+Children are still able to learn, but it is not the most productive zone for learning. - Yellow Zone is used to describe a heightened state of alertness and elevated emotions; however, a person has more control when they are in the Yellow Zone.
+A person may experience stress, frustration, anxiety, excitement, silliness, the wiggles, or nervousness when in the Yellow Zone.
+Children are still able to learn, but it is not the most productive zone for learning. - Red Zone is used to describe extremely heightened states of alertness and intense emotions.
 A person may be feeling or experiencing anger, rage, explosive behaviour, devastation, or terror when in the Red Zone.